fkie-cad/FACT_core/README.md

 Some features can be selected specifically though.
 For a detailed guide on how to install FACT see [INSTALL.md](https://github.com/fkie-cad/FACT_core/blob/master/INSTALL.md).

-:exclamation: Note that also making extensive use of containers, FACT still contains a large amount of dependencies.
-(Also there is no _uninstall_ provided)
+> Note that while making extensive use of containers, FACT still contains a large amount of dependencies (and there is no _uninstall_ provided).
-If you want to keep your system clean you can try one of the setup options provided in the following.
+> If you want to keep your system clean you can try one of the setup options provided in the following.

 ### Vagrant